zaigie/stream-infer/README.md

 ...

 # Offline inference
-dispatcher = RequestDispatcher()
+dispatcher = RequestDispatcher.create(offline=True, max_size=140)

 # Real-time inference
-dispatcher = DispatcherManager(RequestDispatcher).create(max_size=150)
+dispatcher = RequestDispatcher.create(max_size=150)
 ```

 > [!CAUTION]
 > You may have noticed that the instantiation of dispatcher differs between offline and real-time inference.
-This is because **in real-time inference, playback and inference are not in the same process**, and both need to share the same dispatcher, hence the use of DispatcherManager proxy.
+This is because **in real-time inference, playback and inference are not in the same process**, and both need to share the same dispatcher, only the offline parameter has been changed, but the internal implementation uses the DispatcherManager agent.

 ### Inference